Have you been injured in an accident?

 - Intoxication - despite years of public health campaigns against drinking and driving or driving while under the influence of marijuana or other drugs, impaired drivers continue to cause a significant proportion of accidents on the roads.

-In addition to fatal injuries, motor vehicle accidents involving trucks often result in serious injury and severe disability.
+In addition to fatal injuries, truck accidents often result in serious injury and severe disability.
 High-speed collisions and truck crashes involving these heavy vehicles and other cars, buses, motorcycles, bicycles, e-scooters, e-bikes and pedestrians, can result in:

 - Traumatic brain injuries - severely disabling brain damage can be caused from either blunt force trauma or unexpected acceleration or deceleration.